top of page

 Any upcoming shows that we can look forward to?

-Next year, I have another large solo show at the Dal Schindell Gallery at Regent College in Vancouver.
+In 2023 I have another large solo show at the Dal Schindell Gallery at Regent College in Vancouver.
 It is a private divinity college on the campus of UBC.
 This will be a very exciting exhibit when it comes to conversations with the divinity students – we will discuss the ideas behind Out of the Darkness and Enlightenment.
 My new images from my recent trips to Scandinavia and to Israel (October 2022) will be featured in this exhibit.
-The portfolio reviews in Houston might produce additional shows.
-I’m trying to expand my audience (and buyers) into the U.S. as well as the European markets.

 To view further work visit: